eclipse-hono/hono/site/documentation/content/api/device-connection/index.md

 The *Device Connection API* is used by *Protocol Adapters* to set and retrieve information about the connections from devices or gateways to the protocol adapters.
 <!--more-->

-The Device Connection API is defined by means of AMQP 1.0 message exchanges, i.e. a client needs to connect to Hono using an AMQP 1.0 client in order to invoke operations of the API as described in the following sections.
+The Device Connection API is defined by means of AMQP 1.0 message exchanges, i.e. a client needs to connect to the Device Connection service component using an AMQP 1.0 client in order to invoke operations of the API as described in the following sections.

 <a name="preconditions"></a>
 ## Preconditions for invoking the Device Connection API